improbable-io/homebrew-spatialos/README.md

 [How to contribute](./CONTRIBUTING.md)

-You can test casks locally before pushing to this repo by running: `brew install <path/to/cask.rb>`.
+You can test casks locally before pushing to this repo by running: `brew cask install <path/to/cask.rb>`.